 Dr Soljana Cili

-Memory-self relationship; Narrative identity; Self-defining memories; Impact of fashion and fashion industry practices on individuals’ sense of self and well-being; Trauma; Psychopathology; Intrusive mental imagery; Cognitive-behavioural therapy; Imagery rescripting
+Relationship between autobiographical memory and the self; Narrative identity; Self-defining memories; Impact of fashion and fashion industry practices on individuals’ sense of self and well-being; Trauma; Psychopathology; Intrusive mental imagery; Cognitive-behavioural therapy; Imagery rescripting

 Dr Çili’s research has three main aims: